-HBS complete the electrical services for 225 new homes at the Plumer Estate on Salisbury Plain.
-Delivered by Lovell Partnerships in under 12 months, the Bulford SFA will facilitate a smooth relocation of military personnel from Germany as part of the Army Basing Programme (ABP).
+HBS Group Southern completes M&E building services for 225 homes at the Plumer Estate on Salisbury Plain.
+Delivered by Lovell Partnerships in under 12 months, the Bulford SFA facilitated a smooth relocation of military personnel from Germany as part of the Army Basing Programme (ABP).

-It was vital for Lovell to select an experienced electrical contractor who could support the critical delivery of modern and sustainable accommodation being constructed for the Defence Infrastructure Organisation (DIO).
-Lovell recognised HBS multi-disciplinary expertise within the new build housing sector and its proven ability to deliver professional, high-quality electrical services at a fast pace for the UK’s leading developers.
+It was vital for Lovell Partnerships to select an experienced mechanical and electrical contractor who could support the critical delivery of modern and sustainable accommodation being constructed for the Defence Infrastructure Organisation (DIO).
+Lovell recognised HBS Group Southern’s multi-disciplinary expertise within the new build housing sector and its proven ability to deliver professional, high-quality building services at a fast pace for the UK’s leading developers.

 The UK industry standard for production is 1 to 4 houses per week.
-In 12 months, HBS’ Electrical and New Energies divisions worked collaboratively with Lovell and the wider supply chain to complete and hand over 225 units at Bulford in line with programme delivery targets.
-This equals production output of 8 houses per week.
+In 12 months, HBS’ Mechanical, Electrical and New Energies divisions worked collaboratively with Lovell Partnerships to complete and hand over 225 units at Bulford SFA in line with programme delivery targets.
+This equals the production output of 8 houses per week.
 That is 32 every 20 working days, unprecedented industry timescales.

-- HBS Electrical managed all aspects of supply, installation, testing and commissioning of the electrical system requirements.
+- HBS managed all aspects of supply, installation, testing and commissioning of the plumbing, heating and electrical system requirements for 225 properties.

-- A dedicated project team made up of a site based contracts manager, site supervisor and a team of new build electricians worked in close collaboration with the Lovell site team to complete staged installs to a consistent quality standard in the safest manner possible, whilst meeting the client’s accelerated production levels.
+- A dedicated project team made up of a site based contracts manager, site supervisor and new build plumbers and electricians worked in close collaboration with the Lovell site team to complete staged installs to a consistent quality standard in the safest manner possible, whilst meeting the client’s accelerated production levels.

 - With a relentless focus on quality, we maintained high standards of workmanship during the fast-paced high-volume build through careful management, planning and strict quality control.
 Our on-site teams adhered to HBSGS in-house quality process during each stage of 1st fix, 2nd fix and final installation.
 This was backed up with a pre-occupation check before handing over to the client.
 We provided bespoke O&M handover packs and certification as standard.